 - Feel the metal door knob before opening any doors.
 If it is hot, don’t open the door.
 If it isn’t, brace yourself against the door, open it slightly, but if heat or heavy smoke is present, close the door and stay in the room.

-- If you can’t leave the room, seal up the cracks around the door using sheets, pieces of clothing, or whatever is handy.
+- If you can’t leave the room, seal up the cracks around the door using sheets, clothing, or whatever is handy.
 Then hang an object out of the window (bed sheet, jacket, or shirt) to attract the fire department’s attention.
-If there is a phone in the room, call Campus Security and report that you are trapped.
+If you have a phone present, call Campus Security at 319-352-9999 and report that you are trapped.
 Be sure to give your room number and location.

-- If you are able to exit the building, call Campus Security at 9999 as soon as you are away from the building under alarm.
+- If you are able to exit the building, call Campus Security at 319-352-9999 to report the alarm.
 Use an emergency phone, phone in a safe building, or cell phone if available.
 Don’t assume Campus Security knows of the alarm.

 The capacity of the electrical system in the residence halls is limited.
 Overloading those systems can present fire and safety hazards.
 Use of electrical “octopi” (multiple-head plugs) to obtain a greater number of outlets can overload circuits and cause fire.

 The use of light extension cords should be kept to a minimum.
-We highly recommend that students purchase a UL-approved multiple outlet with its own fuse.
+It is recommended that students purchase a UL-approved multiple outlet with its own fuse.
 Extension cords may not run under carpets, between room furniture, or be hung from ceilings.

 Refrigerators are not to exceed 5 cubic feet or 1.5 amps.
 Reasonable standards of sanitation must be followed.
 Refrigerators must be plugged directly into the wall outlet or into a UL-approved, three-prong, grounded extension cord containing its own fuse.
 The refrigerator must be kept in open view and not placed in a closet or other enclosure that restricts adequate ventilation.